Is Clearya free?

 In order to analyze ingredient lists, once permitted by you Clearya collects product-related information (product name, ingredient names, etc.) when you visit supported shopping websites (currently: Amazon, Target, Sephora, iHerb, and Walmart).

 To make things clear: we 'track' products, not people.
-We do not access or collect information from any other website, and we do not collect any of your personal information (unless you decide to email us, in which case we obviously keep your contact details so we could reply).
+Clearya doesn't even ask for your email to use the app or browser extension.
+We do not access or collect information from any other website, and we do not collect any of your personal information (unless you decide to email us, in which case we obviously use the email address in your message in order to reply).

 In order to improve Clearya, we also collect anonymous technical data related to how users engage with our application: which buttons are clicked, browser version, etc.